-Dale Neef, Managing Principal at DNA Data Solutions, is an author, speaker, and strategic technology consultant who advises organizations and communities on Big Data, Smart Cities, Municipal Broadband, and other digital economy issues and trends.
+Dale Neef, founder of DNA Data Solutions, is an author, speaker, and strategic technology consultant who advises organizations and communities on Big Data, Smart Cities technologies, Municipal Broadband, and other digital economy issues and trends.

 He has been a technical consultant for the Asian Development Bank, has worked for IBM and Computer Sciences Corporation, and was a fellow at Ernst & Young’s Center for Business Innovation.
 A veteran facilitator, he has conducted executive planning workshops with corporate and municipal teams in more than sixty organizations worldwide, and has taught at a variety of institutions, including Cornell University, the junior college and New York State prison systems, and at the International School of Management in Paris.

 A frequent contributor to journals, and a regular speaker at technology conferences, he earned his doctorate from Cambridge University, was a research fellow at Harvard, and has written or edited eight books on the economics of knowledge and data management and the role of information technology in economic development and society.

 He is a member of the American Planning Association, the International City/County Management Association, and the Connecticut Technology Council.

 "...Dale Neef has given us the best outline yet of the forces behind this extraordinary change in the world economy, the threats and opportunities we all face, and the prizes that await the winners."

 - Hamish McRae, author, The World in 2020, Associate editor, The Independent, London